-- 6. Percona Server for MongoDB cluster can be created at any time with the following two steps: - (a) Uncomment the deploy/cr.yaml field #platform: and edit the field to platform: openshift.
+- 6. Now certificates should be generated.
+By default, the Operator generates certificates automatically, and no actions are required at this step.
+Still, you can generate and apply your own certificates as secrets according to the TLS instructions. - 7.
+Percona Server for MongoDB cluster can be created at any time with the following two steps: - (a) Uncomment the deploy/cr.yaml field #platform: and edit the field to platform: openshift.
 The result should be like this: